emanuelm33/BinPo/README.md

 Run _BP-scp.py_ component with a defined job identifier (_id_) as:

-	$ python BP-scp.py -id identifier
+	$ python BP-scp.py -id identifier -mt STO -cfd 111

 In this simplified example, many other parameters are being ignored.
 These will be taken from _~/conf_files/scp.yaml file_.
 The identifier will be unique for this calculation and can be recall later in any post-processing steps.
-If the calculation converges you will obtain an output folder holding the SC solution, a _.log_ file and a _.yaml_ file with a dictionary of parameters used in the calculation.
+After a successfull SC calculation, you will obtain an output folder holding the SC solution, a _.log_ file and a _.yaml_ file with a dictionary of parameters used in the calculation.
 You can quickly check the output file by means of _BP-fast_plot.py_ as: